- Count No’Count: Flashbacks to Faulkner, Introductory essay by Carvel Collins, (1983) published posthumously

 - The Devil Beats His Wife (1929)

 Benjamin F. Wasson, Jr., was born November 17, 1899, to B. F. and Rebeka Wasson in Greenville, Mississippi.
-He attended the University of Mississippi (Ole Miss) in Oxford, Mississippi, where he met on his first day there the now world-famous William Faulkner.
-Their interest in art and literature made them friends.
+He attended the University of Mississippi (Ole Miss) in Oxford, Mississippi, where he met the now world-famous William Faulkner.
+Their shared interest in art and literature made them friends.
 Wasson, Faulkner, and Judge Lucy Somerville Howorth were instrumental in founding the dramatic society at Ole Miss.

 Wasson is best known as Faulkner’s literary agent, friend, and sounding board.
 In a 1977 interview in Greenville with Ben Wasson and his sister Mary Wilkinson by Mississippi writer Charlotte Capers, Capers states that Wasson is a novelist, critic, and dramatist, and friend to many Mississippi writers.
 Wasson wrote a regular arts column for the Greenville Delta Democrat-Times.